Growing asparagus in home gardens

 How to keep your asparagus plants healthy and productive

-If perennial weeds begin to infest the asparagus bed, a good time to dig them out is in late fall after the frost has killed all of the ferns.
-Be careful not to dig too deeply, and try to leave the ferns in place.
+If perennial weeds begin to infest the asparagus bed, dig them out in late fall after frost has killed all of the ferns.
+Do not dig too deeply, and try to leave the ferns in place.
 They will catch and hold snow on the bed, warming the crowns.

 If female plants set fruit, each red berry can contain up to eight seeds.
 Volunteer asparagus plants can become the worst weed in the asparagus bed, so remove ferny seedlings.

 The most common insect pests on asparagus in Minnesota are the common and spotted asparagus beetles.
 They damage asparagus by feeding on the spears, resulting in browning and scarring.
 Their feeding can also cause asparagus shoots to bend over making them look like a shepherd’s crook.

 - Use good cultural control practices to reduce disease problems.

 - Common diseases of asparagus include Fusarium crown rot, asparagus rust, and Stemphylium purple spot.